 Targeting

-Targeting settings are vital for back-in-stock functionality.
+Targeting settings are vital for back in stock functionality.
 They allow you to display the form only for specific customer groups and/or on a specific URL of your store or/and not to display the form of a particular URL.

 Visitor targeting options include:

-• All Visitors.
+All Visitors.
 Show your form to everyone who lands on your website.

-• Don't Show to Existing Contacts.
+Don't Show to Existing Contacts.
 Exclusively target new visitors and potential leads, leaving your existing subscribers untouched.

-• Show to Existing Contacts.
+Show to Existing Contacts.
 Provide exclusive offers and updates to your loyal subscribers.

 Page targeting options therefore include:

-• Appears on pages for out-of-stock products.
+Appears on pages for out-of-stock products.

 Additionally, you can add or remove multiple URLs on the page.

-Please note you should always have the form appear on out-of-stock product pages for the back-in-stock to work properly.
+Please note you should always have the form appear on out-of-stock product pages for the back in stock to work properly.
 It will be enabled by default.

-Visibility settings allow you to choose which devices should show the back-in-stock form selected.
+Visibility settings allow you to choose which devices should show the back in stock form selected.
 You can show it on all devices, mobile devices only, or desktop devices only.

 Under Theme settings, you can manage the Form layout, Colors, Buttons, Fields, and Close.

-Form Layout allows you to change the type of form to popup or embedded form.
+Form Layout allows you to change the type of form to a popup or embedded form.
 Here you can also adjust the width of your form to up to 1000px and change the form layout and position on the page.

 Under Buttons settings, you can manage your button styles for further usage in your form.